How NDIS Funding Works: A Simple Guide to NDIS Budgets, Categories, and Plan Management

 • Participants can choose how their plan is managed

-• Effective planning helps participants maximise their funding
+• Strategic planning helps maximise funding outcomes